opencog/learn/Theory-Notes.md

 best possible paths?
 Or, at least, generates reasonably good ones on a statistical ensemble of all possible sudoku puzzles?

+This fourth item in the paragraph above becomes, again, as structure-discernment problem, reified.
+What is the space of sudoku-solving algorithms, and how can that space be described, represented, characterized and operated upon?
+Obviously, there is an infinite regress here; however, at each step of the game, there is a fairly urgent desire to have optimal representations and optimal algorithms for working with them.

+Thus, a part (a large part?) of the task here is to obtain, create and work with resonable algorithms that can do optimal things, without taking too long to get something done.
+Of course, humans have discovered many such: the greedy algorithm or the Davis-Putnam DPLL algorithm.
+The question now is "how can I automate that discovery?"

+There are several answers.
+One is try to stick to a purely symbolic
+approach: write some solver that enumerates all possible cases, in some ergodic odometer style, and examine each case.
+Then if we are lucky, perhaps we can DPLL prune some of the branches off that ergodic odometer, as we now know that "there is nothing there that is worthwhile".
+The ability to prune gives a superior algo.
+Then what: rinse and repeat?

+An issue that arises when seeing a new structure for the first time is "have I seen something similar before?" and "what tricks was I able to apply last time?"
+This requires memory -- both working memory and long-term memory.
+This also requires query: several questions are asked above; those questions are to be applied as queries to memory.
+The structural representation has to be such that it is effectively queriable, and, better yet, optimally queriable.
+It is no accident that "query planning" and "query optimization" were a big deal in 1990's Big Data systems, and that Google was founded on a shift-reduce algorithm that solved the Markov chain that we called "the Internet".
+The message here is always "reify" and "reify again".

+Another issue that arises is that of "percolation".
+If one tries to explore (enumerate) a space whose size explodes combinatorially with the number of steps taken, and the size of that space is infinite, then one will have a "Turing machine that never halts": you'll just wander off, quasi-ergodically into some corner, random-walk-style, never to return to the origin to explore other possible paths.
+There are several algorithms for dealing with this.
+One is to do breadth-first search, instead of depth-first.
+Another is to apply a DPLL-style transformation, and prune the finite branches that don't go anywhere (and so avoid exploring them entiely).

+But how does one know if a branch is finite or not?
+There might be a small and narrow and very thin tube that connects it to some other vast network.
+Like two giant cave systems connected by a small passage, you could wander around in one cave system for a very long time, failing to discover the path to the other.

+Well, so in this very round-about way, we arrive at the idea of using LLM's to search for and discover optimal paths and structures and algorithms.

 ### Intrefacing to LLM's
 Dynamic prompts